etag/user_documentation/User_Guide_for_ETAG.md

 # Quick start guide: How do I use the ETAG website?

 1. Visit https://head.ouetag.org.
+2. Log in with your username and password.
 2. Format three files following these templates and examples.
   - Tagged Data [template][3] example
   - Reader Data [template][4] example
   - RFID Reads [template][5] example
-3. Upload
+3. Upload each file.

-# ETAG User Documentation
+4. View your data (FIXME).

+# In depth documentation

 ## Create a (free!) account (FIXME)